Glossary of Technical Terms

 less than or equal to 1x sidereal.
 In those cases, the RA motor

-never reverses direction during guiding, so the backlash is not seen.
+never reverses direction during guiding, so the gears are always meshed and the backlash is not seen.

 However, backlash is typically an issue for